freeradical13/freeradical13.github.io/index.md

 [Lysosomes][] use hydrolytic enzymes to break down proteins, carbohydrates, and nucleic acids.
 Lysosomes have an acidic pH of 5.

-Material is first sorted inside [endosomes][] before being processed by the lysosomes.
+Material may be first sorted inside [endosomes][] before being processed by the lysosomes.

 #### Peroxisomes